 “Seafarers are too often out of sight and out of mind,” he said.
 “Working with Polaris we fully intend to continue to keep their profile high in the local, religious and national mainstream media.
 As an island nation we rely on seafarers to deliver 95pc of all UK goods – fuel, food, clothes, electronics, timber, grains, manufactured goods and much more besides.
 In addition, our economy relies on shipping to transport the vast majority of our exports around the world to drive our economy.
 We owe seafarers a huge debt and at the seafarers centre we are 100 per cent reliant on donations to support them.
 A media campaign and communications is key to our work.”

 The Battle of the Atlantic Memorial

-Polaris is proud to support the Battle of the Atlantic Memorial (BOAM) charity as one of our nominated charities for 2021.
+Polaris is proud to support the Battle of the Atlantic Memorial (BOAM) charity as one of our nominated charities.

 We have worked with the charity since 2017 and in March 2021 helped it rebrand and relaunch in the media.
 Merseyside born Polaris MD Ben Pinnington said the company is giving pro bono advice to the charity as well as sitting as a trustee on its board.
 He said: